O'Donoghue v. United States: Other Article III courts cannot have Article I powers

 The interpretation of O'Donoghue and its hybrid court concept became an active issue in 1940, when Congress amended the Judicial Code to incorporate the District of Columbia as the equivalent of a state for the purposes of diversity jurisdiction.
 (Note: 154 Stat.
 143 (1940), 28 U. S. C. § 41(1)(b) (Supp.
 1947).)
-This expanded the number of cases that the federal courts had jurisdiction to hear.
-Some courts rejected this amendment because they believed that the expansion was not permitted under Article III.
+This expanded the number of cases that the federal courts had jurisdiction over to include non-federal cases where one of the parties happened to reside in the District.
+The majority of federal district courts rejected this amendment because they believed that the expansion was not permitted under Article III.
 Likewise, naysaying courts believed the expansion was not permitted under the Article I considerations of O'Donoghue because it affected federal courts other than the District judiciary.
-Courts supporting the amendment argued that O'Donoghue stood for the more general proposition that Congress could grant non-Article-III powers to Article III courts as long as those powers were derived from legitimate uses of other Articles.
+Courts supporting the amendment argued that O'Donoghue stood for the more expansive proposition that Congress could grant non-Article-III powers to Article III courts as long as those powers were derived from legitimate uses of other constitutional provisions.

 For instance, the Tucker Act of 1887 granted federal courts concurrent jurisdiction over all cases that could be heard in the Court of Claims where the amount in controversy did not exceed $10,000.
 The Court of Claims was an Article I tribunal organized to pay the debts of the United States.
 The Supreme Court confirmed in Williams v.
 United States (1933), around the same time that O'Donoghue was decided, that the Court of Claims's powers did not come from Article III.
 However, unlike Bakelite and other previous decisions, the Williams court assumed that an Article I tribunal could not constitutionally consider cases within Article III jurisdiction.
 Still, under the expansive reading of O'Donoghue, the Tucker Act's extension of this jurisdiction would have been a constitutional use of Congress's Article I power (to pay debts) to grant a power to Article III courts outside the scope of Article III.

-In National Mutual Insurance Co. v.
-Tidewater Transfer Co.
-(1949), the Supreme Court upheld the treatment of the District as a state for diversity purposes.
-Justices Rutledge and Vinson said that O'Donoghue only applied to the District in a concurrence and dissent, respectively.